Whoever welcomes a little child like this in my name welcomes me. -Matthew 18:5

 What is expected as far as behavior during worship?

 Church is a wonderful opportunity for children to learn how to pray and get involved in a community activity around faith, and also a great chance to continue learning self-control and respect for others.
 Because this learning is a process, we understand that there will be wiggles and giggles, crying and sighing.
-There is an Ark cabinet in the Narthex [entry space] that is stocked with coloring sheets and crayons, books and quiet activities.
+There is a bench inside the Nave of the Church that is stocked with coloring sheets and crayons, books and quiet activities.
 Children are always welcome in worship!

 How do I get my child involved with the Chorister program?

 What happens after church is over?